 Students enrolled in university who fulfil the following criteria:

 - A citizen of an ESA Member State, Canada or Slovenia;

 - Enrolled as a full-time Bachelor, Master, or PhD student in a university (not graduating before the Training Week);

 - Studying an engineering subject.

-ESA will cover the cost of accommodation and meals as well as up to 200 Euros for travelling to Redu, Belgium, for each selected student.
+The selected students will be sponsored by ESA.
+The sponsorship will cover accommodation and meals as well as up to 200 euros for travelling to Belgium.